schuefone/schuefone.github.io/index.md

 layout: default
 ---

-# Background & Interests

-My areas of research interest lie in computational geometry, inverse problems, numerical analysis, Voronoi tessellations, partial differential equations, and whatever else piques my interest.
+**Background & Interests:** My areas of research interest lie in computational geometry, inverse problems, numerical analysis, Voronoi tessellations, partial differential equations, and whatever else piques my interest.

 Evidence-based pedagogical innovations are also of great interest.
 Helping students to engage with mathematics and to develop their mathematical